Node.js DOCX-to-PDF conversion: Production-ready implementation guide

 - Community support meets your requirements

-- GPL licensing is compatible with your project
+- The MIT package and LibreOffice’s MPL/LGPL licensing are compatible with your project

 Production deployments require careful consideration of memory usage, error handling, and scalability.
 Test both approaches thoroughly with your expected document types and volumes.

-When deploying DOCX to PDF conversion in production environments, consider these important factors:
+When deploying DOCX to PDF conversion in production environments, consider the following important factors.

 File validation and security